superbrobenji/nvim/readme.md

 - The keymaps for each plugin are under their respective config file in `/after/plugin`.
 If they are not there, then they are defined in the gereral remap file.
 - The general settings for Neovim is under `/lua/terravim/set.lua`
 - If you are using Windows.
 Go to the `set.lua` file and change the undodir according to the comment.
-- If the icons on the nvim-tree isn't working properly you need to download a [NerdFont](https://www.nerdfonts.com/font-downloads)

 ## Adding new packages